Intuitive Guide to Angles, Degrees and Radians

 constellation rotation

 Constellations make a circle every day (video).
-If you look at the same time every day (midnight), they will make a circle throughout the year.
+If you look at the same time every day (midnight), they will also make a circle throughout the year.
 Here’s a theory about how degrees came to pass:

 • Humans noticed that constellations moved in a full circle every year